isp tracking

 Is Your ISP Tracking You?

-Regardless of the privacy precautions, you attempt to put in place; there’s someone somewhere who can view everything that you carry out online: that’s your Internet Service Provider (ISP).
+Regardless of the privacy precautions you attempt to take, there’s someone somewhere who can view everything that you carry out online: that’s your Internet Service Provider (ISP).

 Your entire downloads and uploads go through your ISP’s infrastructure, making them a perfectly positioned middleman who are aware of your browsing habits and much more.

-The moment an ISP has your data, a whole lot of things take place.
+The moment an ISP has your data, many things take place.
 For instance, it can be sold to the highest bidder available, handed over to government authorities when needed, or read and analyzed for reasons you don’t know.

 Sadly, not all is lost.
 When it comes to matters concerning online privacy, there are plenty of steps that you can take if you intend to wipe out your browsing history to prevent some sites from tracking all your moves.

-Even though some of them are highly efficient than others, if you are particular about your online privacy, any one of these options is better than just sitting down and doing nothing.
+Even though some are more efficient than others, if you are particular about your online privacy, any one of these options is better than just sitting down and doing nothing.
 So, is your ISP tracking you?
-A simple answer to this burning question is, yes!
+The simple answer to this burning question is yes!

 Learn how to hide browser history from your ISP.